vesoft-inc/nebula-docs/CONTRIBUTING.md

 # Contribute to Documentation

-Contributing to the **Nebula Graph** documentation can be a rewarding experience.
+Contributing to the **NebulaGraph** documentation can be a rewarding experience.
 We welcome your participation to help make the documentation better!

 ## What to Contribute